davidpots/playsongnotes/_lessons/56 [Lynyrd Skynyrd] Simple Man.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QRA38cZMIJk?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I show you how to play the song "Simple Man" by Lynyrd Skynyrd on an acoustic guitar.
+I'll show you how to play the chords needed, the strumming patterns, the distinctive riffs (easy and intermediate versions), and also the picking pattern heard in the intro of the song.
+Tabs and chord charts are included.
+Note, I'll be playing in standard tuning (note, you must tune down one-half step to play along with the Lynyrd Skynyrd version).

+Video timestamps:

+- 0:00 Lesson overview
+- 2:01 Chords
+- 4:28 Riff, simple
+- 6:45 Riff, intermediate
+- 8:48 Picking pattern
+- 13:17 Misc other notes

 ## Chords you'll need